fidapco/fidap-python-client/README.md

 ###### Query Financial Data Directly.
 # Fidap Python Client
 ## Description
 User can run queries by using Fidap client.
-It provides some useful methods Users.
-For this purpose you should have api_key.
+It provides some helpful methods to Users.
+- api_key is required, You can get from here [Fidap Dashboard](http://dashboard.fidap.co)
 ## Installation
 ```bash
 pip install fidap